amiralishoja/Safe-Loading/README.md

 ![Demo](demo.png)

-# 📀 Safe Deposit Loading Project
+# 📀 Safe Deposit Loading

 Hello and welcome to this repository, it's a simple loading. i made it just with html css and a litle java script, also design was my idea. so if you like it don't forget give star.